rotki/rotki/docs/installation_guide.rst

 Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the darwin-x64 dmg package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.

-Click on the dmg installer and when prompted drag the Rotki logo to your Applications.
-This will install the application and once finished you can select Rotki from your applications folder and launch it.
+Click on the dmg installer and when prompted drag the rotki logo to your Applications.
+This will install the application and once finished you can select rotki from your applications folder and launch it.

-If your OSX version does not allow you to open the application you will have to go to your OS settings and insert an exception for Rotki to let it run. `Here <https://ccm.net/faq/29619-mac-os-x-run-apps-downloaded-from-unknown-sources>`__ is a guide.
+If your OSX version does not allow you to open the application you will have to go to your OS settings and insert an exception for rotki to let it run. `Here <https://ccm.net/faq/29619-mac-os-x-run-apps-downloaded-from-unknown-sources>`__ is a guide.

 Troubleshooting
 ----------------